Historic Towns Of America

 A bell is a hollow, cup-shaped object that produces sound when struck.
 Typically made of metal (often bronze or brass), with a flared, inverted cup shape.
 Most bells have a clapper inside that strikes the walls to create sound, though some are struck externally.

-Book Your Hotel To Philadelphia, PA
+Book Your St. Augustine, FL Hotel

-Things To Do In Philadelphia, PA
+Things To Do In St Augustine, FL

 sell my travel pics